Mr. Smee: Once Upon a Time

 Mr. Smee appears as William Smee in the television series Once Upon a Time, played by Chris Gauthier.

 William Smee is a man capable of procuring objects that are hard to find.
 In the Enchanted Forest, he makes a deal with Rumplestiltskin in order to get his life extended: a magic bean for his age reversal.
 Captain Hook, then the pirate Killian Jones, manages to intervene and kidnaps Mr. Smee to obtain the magic bean.
 He later becomes a crewman on Hook's ship (like the original Peter Pan story) as the ship sails off to Neverland where he and his crew will never age.

 In Neverland, Mr. Smee serves as an adviser to Hook, assisting in his murderous aspirations to kill Rumplestiltskin and his aspirations to obtain information and raise the newly arrived Baelfire.
 He worries of the crew being murdered by the Lost Boys who are searching for Baelfire whom the pirates had rescued from drowning.

 In Storybrooke, Mr. Smee appears as a homeless man who kidnaps Belle under the orders of Moe French (Maurice).
 When Mr. Gold (Rumplestiltskin) captures Mr. Smee to learn where Hook is, he states that he wasn't able to find Hook in Storybrooke.
 Mr. Gold later uses him as a guinea pig for a spell that would enable anyone to cross the border to Storybrooke without losing their memories again.
 When Hook does get to Storybrooke, Smee immediately begins following orders; he gives Hook Gold's most prized possession: Baelfire's shawl.
 In retaliation, Gold turns Mr. Smee into a rat.

 Following the Dark Curse's being undone, Mr. Smee was restored to human form as he was seen in the company of Hook and his pirates when they were robbing a stagecoach.
 However, he still has some side effects of being in rat form.
 Hook volunteers Smee to sail Henry to New York when Henry wants to run away from Storybrooke to go home.

 Pan

 Smee appears in the film Pan, portrayed by Adeel Akhtar.
 His real name is Sam Smiegel, shortened to Smee.

 Come Away

 Smee is played by Ned Dennehy in the 2020 movie Come Away.

 Skeleton Crew

-In the 2024 Star Wars live-action television show, Skeleton Crew, the droid "boatswain" is named SM-33, a nod to Smee.
+In the 2024 Star Wars television show, Skeleton Crew, the droid "boatswain" is named SM-33, a nod to Smee.
 Although he has moments of threatening behavior, he is primarily a good-natured and competent assistant to the self-appointed "captain."